 \section{Related Work}

-\textbf{House-scale Floorplan Generation.} House floorplan generation has been well-studied through methods like shape-grammars and iterative generation processes\cite{ma2014game, merrell2010computer, muller2006procedural, peng2014computing}.
+\textbf{House-scale Floorplan Generation.} House floorplan generation has been well-studied through methods like shape grammars and iterative generation processes\cite{ma2014game, merrell2010computer, muller2006procedural, peng2014computing}.
 With the advent of deep learning, the focus has shifted towards using graph-constrained generative networks\cite{hu2020graph2plan, sun2022wallplan, luo2022floorplangan, bisht2022transforming, HouseGAN, HouseGAN++, shabani2023housediffusion, tang2023graph}, accommodating a variety of user-defined constraints.
-As our work concentrates on the functionality of rooms, we utilize the bubble diagrams as constraint\cite{HouseGAN++}, which outlines pre-defined room types and functional connections of a house.
-Our primary contribution lies in synthesizing bubble diagrams based on user textual input and expanding these diagrams to encompass more diverse room types.
+As our work concentrates on the functionality of rooms, we utilize bubble diagrams as a constraint\cite{HouseGAN++}, which outline pre-defined room types and the functional connections between them.
+Our primary contribution lies in synthesizing bubble diagrams based on user textual input and expanding these diagrams to encompass any room type, beyond the predefined categories.